 I tested the same server three times to see how the speed would change.
 Normally, the connection speed would stay relatively the same — but my results changed by up to 40% with each test.
 This means that when you’re using Astrill, your connection speed could be very fast one minute— and extremely slow the next.
 With other VPNs, I didn’t experience this issue; even if my speed went down 20%, it was consistent with every test.

-Astrill’s long-distance speeds provided me with a good connection, but it couldn’t keep it constant.
+Astrill VPN’s long-distance speeds provided me with a good connection, but it couldn’t keep it constant.
 I first connected to one of its servers in Los Angeles to see the difference, and I was not impressed.
-The download speed went down 43%, but it’s understandable since I connected to the other side of the world.
-Knowing that Astrill’s servers are not very stable, though, I ran more tests.
+My download speed decreased by 43%, but it’s understandable since I connected to the other side of the world.
+Knowing that Astrill’s servers weren’t very stable on local servers, though, I ran more tests using the same LA server.

-On my second test, the speed decreased by 59%.
-Since I had a very fast speed to start with, I didn’t feel this difference.
+On my second test, my speed decreased by 59%.
+Since I had a very fast speed to start with, I didn’t notice any difference to my online activity.
 However, if your network is not very fast, you may not be able to do much from an international server.

 Continuing my tests, I moved to Astrill’s UK servers.
 My speed went down about 57%, which is a lot.
-But again, once I changed something, my speeds changed too.
-I switched from StealthVPN to OpenVPN and my upload speed was actually faster than my original one.
+But again, once I changed some settings and switched protocols, my speeds changed too.
+I switched from StealthVPN to OpenVPN and my upload speed was actually 37% faster than my original one (which is pretty impressive!).

-Are Astrill’s Speeds Fast Enough for Gaming?
+Are Astrill VPN’s Speeds Fast Enough for Gaming?
 Yes, but Only on Some Servers

 Only Astrill’s local servers are fast enough for gaming.
 I couldn’t play anything on Astrill’s international servers because my connection was so slow, which is disappointing.
 On top of that, some servers didn’t seem to work at all.
 Because of these issues, I can’t recommend it as a VPN for gaming.